Norway seeks to slow deforestation as climate "first aid"

 Norway has been the most generous nation in giving aid to slow tropical deforestation with annual investments worth $500 million in recent years, funded from its own vast fossil fuel revenues.

-It has $1 billion programmes in both Brazil and Indonesia and smaller projects in nations including Guyana and Tanzania.
+It has $1 billion programs in both Brazil and Indonesia and smaller projects in nations including Guyana and Tanzania.

 Stoltenberg said that other fast-acting measures that would qualify as first aid included cuts in industrial emissions of soot and methane, a powerful greenhouse gas, and reductions in subsidies for the use of fossil fuels.